Vaucluse (Bridgetown, Virginia): Architecture

-Vaucluse is a historic plantation house located near Bridgetown, Northampton County, Virginia.
-It is a complex, two-story, ell-shaped brick and frame structure with a gable roof.
+The complex, two-story, ell-shaped brick and frame structure features a gable roof.
 Attached to the house is a 1 1/2-story quarter kitchen with brick ends.
-The brickended section of the house was built about 1784, with the addition to the house added in 1829.
-The annex connecting the house with the old kitchen was probably added in 1889.
-It was the home of Secretary of State Abel P. Upshur (1790–1844) who died in the USS Princeton disaster of 1844.
-His brother U.S. Navy Commander George P. Upshur (1799–1852), owned nearby Caserta from 1836 to 1847.
+The house's brickended section was built about 1784, and an addition added in 1829.
+During restoration and removal of a baseboard, a note names the painter as Angelo A. Townsend.The annex connecting the house with the old kitchen was probably added in 1889.